MKLab-ITI/pygrank/docs/tips/contributing.md

 *lower_case_with_underscores* for methods and variables.
 4. New files should be placed in appropriate modules and new methods and classes can be accessed from the top level.
-5. Module dependencies should comply on the above-described architecture.
+5. Module dependencies should comply to the library's architecture.
 6. **[optional]** Algorithms should exhibit near-linear (e.g. polylog-linear) running times and memory allocation with respect to the number of edges, to scale well to large graphs.